-Everybody runs on the same day.
+Everybody runs (or walks) on the same day.
 Marathon, half-marathon and shorter distances.
-We welcome any contribution and don’t publish individual distances or times.
-It’s all about participation, not competition.
+We welcome all participants.

-After each run we count the number of participants and countries represented and celebrate every kilometer we conquered together.
-We aim to eventually set a world record.
-There are a lot of titles up for grabs (see registry).
-Let’s try to hit more than 5,030 runners or 55 countries and the first title is ours.
+After each run we count the number of participants and countries represented and celebrate every kilometer or mile conquered.
+Maybe we’ll even get to set a world record.
+There are lots of titles up for grabs (see registry).
+If we hit more than 5,030 runners or 55 countries, the first title is ours.

 Ideally, people use a tracking device and submit a screenshot after the run.
-But even if you don’t want to run with such a gadget, this is fun and we’ll take your word.
+But even if you don’t want to run with such a gadget, this is fun and we’ll welcome your participation.

 Everybody gets a personal start number, which they’ll get to keep for all future runs.
-There’ll also be a nice and shiny certificate for all who participated.
+There’ll also be a nice and shiny certificate for everyone who participated.

-We ‘borrowed a page’ from the practice at the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).
-Think about it, this could literally be a ‘cake walk’.
-No need to run, you could walk the distance.
-If your neighbors are nice and put out a cake, you even get to eat along the way.
+We ‘borrowed a page’ from the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).

-Join our virtual community, where we share favorite podcasts, audiobooks and music (here’s our first playlist), exchange tips, discuss ideas, etc. We get together for The Big Hangout after the run.
+We share favorite podcasts, audiobooks and music (here’s our first playlist, here’s number 2), exchange tips, discuss ideas, etc. We get together for The Big Hangout after the run.
 Instead of paying for a marathon bib (~$100 or more), in the future we might pool our money and get the same food ordered to our homes to eat it all at the same time via Zoom.
 And/or we can donate to charity what we would otherwise pay for the bib.

 We worked with artists to produce #RunTheWorld swag that’ll activate identity motivation and keep up the good vibes until the next marathon ;).